 A bachelor's degree in Community, Family, and Addiction Sciences (CFAS) prepares students to excel in careers related to human services administration, advocacy, and service delivery, including substance abuse prevention and counseling, management of community service and outreach organizations, non-profit administration, or case management.
 The CFAS major also provides a strong foundation for students planning to pursue a graduate degree in counseling, public health administration, marriage and family therapy, or other mental health fields.

-The Community, Family, and Addiction Sciences department has master's and doctoral programs in Marriage and Family Therapy.
+The Community, Family, and Addiction Sciences department has master's and doctoral programs in Marriage and Family Therapy, as well as a Graduate Certificate in Addictions and the Family.
 These provide systemic clinical training to students who want to become competent clinicians and scholars.